 All Earth Sciences faculty are involved in research and welcome the involvement of undergraduate students in many projects.
-We encourage you to visit our research pages and faculty websites to learn more.
+We encourage you to visit our research and faculty pages to learn more.
 If you are interested in working with an individual faculty member you may contact them directly.
-If you need help finding a faculty member to work with, contact David Bottjer at firstname.lastname@example.org (the Earth Science undergraduate faculty advisor).
+If you need help finding a faculty member to work with, contact Professor David Bottjer (undergraduate faculty advisor).

 SCEC Internship Programs

 Southern California Earthquake Center (SCEC) offers two internship programs for college undergraduate students to conduct field, laboratory, and/or theoretical research under the supervision of leading scientists in the fields of geophysics, earthquake geology, seismology, computer science, tectonics and geodesy.